pzhaojohnson/rnacanvas.value-check/README.md

 ## `isNumbersArray()`

-Returns `true` if and only if the value is an array of numbers.
+Returns `true` if and only if a value is an array of numbers.

 Vacuously returns `true` for an empty array.